cstefanache/marvin-dev/README.md

 #### Config tab - Store section

-You have the possibility to define some run parameters (eg: username and password)
+You have the possibility to define run parameters (eg: username and password) that are used in automation tests.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215430155-0a1b78c9-6d49-43ca-9bd7-7625a1cd76eb.png">

 ### Execution workflow tab

 You have the possibility to define methods for each page from the application, to execute them with different parameters and to run the entire flow or a partial flow.
-At each step from the flow all the elements from the current page are automatically discovered and after the step execution a screenshot is taken to see the current step execution.
+At each step from the flow, all the elements from the current page are automatically discovered and after step execution is finished, a screenshot is taken to see the current step execution result.

 #### Add a new step in the graph

-Clicking on '+' sign, a side panel is displayed where the user has the possibility to create a new method or select an existing method.
+Clicking on the '+' sign, a side panel is displayed where the user can create a new method or select an existing one.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215433069-58b45421-d774-4e6a-83bb-1034a3e31507.png">

  A. **Create new method**

-Clicking on 'Create a new method' button, another side panel is displayed where you are able to select all the needed elements.
+Clicking on the 'Create a new method' button, a side panel is displayed where you can select all the needed elements.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215434519-c71274cc-b8cf-4c1e-ae21-16eec177135e.png">

  B. **Select an existing method**

-Clicking on 'select method' dropdown a list of existing methods for the current page is displayed.
+Clicking on the 'Select method' dropdown a list of existing methods for the current page is displayed.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215434660-76947671-1471-41c8-ab43-d09b1e0083fe.png">

-Selecting a method from the list, you will be able to define values for the method paramaters (in case the selected method has 'fillAndClear' elements)
+Selecting a method from the list, you will be able to define values for the method parameters (in case the selected method has 'fillAndClear' elements).

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215434781-4df280eb-1108-4119-9619-1170db16f05d.png">